krishianjan/virtual-cake-party/README.md

+# 🎉 EmotiVerse
-# 🎉 Virtual Cake Party 🍰
+“Celebrate Emotions in a Virtual Universe” 🍰

 > A magical, animated, and emotionally connected virtual celebration space to celebrate birthdays with family and friends—especially when you’re far apart.